Skip to main content

 Side stretch

-2. Place your left hand on the floor and gently point your right arm up towards the ceiling.
+2. Place your left hand on the floor to your left side and gently point your right arm over your head to the left.

-3. Now gently lean towards the left side.
-Both bum cheeks should stay in contact with the floor.
+3. Gently lean towards your left side - both bum cheeks should stay in contact with the floor.

-4. Take long, deep breaths in this posture.
-Gently relax into this stretch.
+4. Take long, deep breaths in this position and relax into this stretch.

 5. Hold for 20 seconds.